cybercongress/cybernomics/bostrom/README.md

 We model neurons bonding behavior using parameters `boot_bonding_share_limit` `(0.85)` and `bonding_speed_coeff` `(0.01)`, where `boot_bonding_share_limit` is the ratio between `boot_bonded_supply` and `boot_supply` which
-neurons tend to have.
-And `bonding_speed_coeff` is the speed of bonding at every timestep.
+neurons tend to have. `bonding_speed_coeff` is the speed of bonding at every timestep.

 The one share of minted H tokens stays in the liquid state, another one is used for minting resource tokens (A and V). `hydrogen_liquid_ratio` parameter is used in the current model which describes the token share allocated